GetAndStartContextAndTime

 Introduction

 The GetAndStartContextAndTime method can be used to create a new Section instance for timing.
-If called multiple times, then the newly-created section will be added as a child of the section created on the previous GetAndStartContextAndTime call.
+If called multiple times, then the newly-created section is added as a child of the section created on the previous GetAndStartContextAndTime call.

 Code Example